FindMySchool LogoFindMySchool

 Because this is an all-through school, performance needs looking at in two parts, primary outcomes and GCSE outcomes.

 The school’s most recent published Key Stage 2 picture is challenging.
-In 2024, 17% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 1% reached greater depth, compared with an England average of 8%.
-Reading was stronger than the other elements, with 48% reaching the expected standard, while mathematics and science were notably weaker.
+In the 2025 dataset, 0% of pupils met the expected standard in reading, writing and mathematics combined, and 0% reached the higher standard.
+Reading was stronger than the other elements, with 40% reaching the expected standard, while mathematics and science were notably weaker.

-On FindMySchool’s primary outcomes ranking (based on official data), it is ranked 15,088th in England and 43rd in Hereford, placing it below England average.
+On FindMySchool’s primary outcomes ranking (based on official data), it is ranked 14,978th out of 14,978 schools in England for academic outcomes and 41st in Hereford, placing it below England average.

 For parents, the practical implication is that early years strengths do not automatically translate into strong Key Stage 2 outcomes as measured by statutory tests.
 Families should explore how the school balances Steiner curriculum priorities with the requirements of the national accountability framework, particularly for pupils likely to sit SATs in Year 6.

-On FindMySchool’s GCSE ranking (based on official data), it is ranked 2,050th in England and 4th in Hereford, which sits in line with the middle 35% of schools in England (25th to 60th percentile).
+On FindMySchool’s GCSE ranking (based on official data), it is ranked 1,519th out of 3,895 schools in England for academic outcomes and 3rd in Hereford, which sits in line with the middle 35% of schools in England (25th to 60th percentile).

 The key implication is that, while the primary phase results are weak secondary progress measures suggest many students do well by the end of Year 11.
 Families with children joining later, for example at Year 7, may therefore weigh the secondary outcomes more heavily than the Key Stage 2 picture.